 Teaching the New SI

-In November 2018, the world’s measurement experts are expected to revise the SI, approving a measurement system that is entirely based on physical constants of nature.
-If the proposal is approved, the changes would take effect on World Metrology Day, May 20, 2019.
-These education resources will help you prepare to introduce related concepts into your classroom.
+In November 2018, the world’s measurement experts voted and unanimously approved a revision of the SI that establishes a measurement system entirely based on physical constants of nature.
+The changes will take effect on World Metrology Day, May 20, 2019.
 Learn more about the Road to the Revised SI.

 - An Introduction to the New SI, Physics Teacher, 55, 1, 16-21.
 Knotts, S., Mohr, P. J., & Phillips, W. D. (January 01, 2017) - DOI: 10.1119/1.4972491